Frequently Asked Questions

 I work full time during the day.
 Is there any way I can complete my bachelor's degree in the evening without going to school forever?

 Yes.
 Whitworth designed its adult degree programs specifically for working professionals.
 A traditional daytime program makes it difficult for busy adults to access the courses they need, when they need them.
-The evening six-week course format allows you to complete at least three courses in the fall, three courses in the spring, and two courses in the summer, allowing you to complete your bachelor's degree in less time.
+The evening six-week course format allows you to complete at least three courses in the fall, three courses in the spring, and two courses in the summer, allowing you to complete your bachelor's degree with a schedule that works for you.

 I don't know where to begin the process of returning to college.
 What's my first step?